AlhaririAnas/Pixelio-Project/README.md

 ## Overview

-This repository houses a project that finds the top five images similar to any given photo from a large dataset of almost 500,000 images.
+This repository houses a project that finds the top x images similar to any given photo from a large dataset.
 The software utilizes Python to recommend images based on various similarity metrics such as color schemes, embeddings, and YOLO object detection.

 ## Getting Started